-The studies that show that CBD has a lessening impact on THC need further research before they can serve as a backstop to youth intoxication.
+The studies that show that CBD has a lessening impact on THC need further research.
 There are no solid, independent, peer reviewed, longitudinal studies supporting the statement that a 15:1 CBD to THC ratio is not intoxicating.
-The reality is, we do not have sufficient evidence to declare that any ratio of CBD to THC will render THC not intoxicating for all people.
-We certainly should not be betting our children's future on it.
-Internal studies are not sufficient for something this important.
-There is also anecdotal evidence that consuming CBD prior to THC may enhance the psychoactive intoxicating experience.
-Additionally, different people will have different sensitivity levels to THC and CBD and the combination thereof.
+The reality is, we do not today have sufficient evidence to